AdobeDocs/ff-services-docs/src/pages/audio_video/index.md

 - **Audio Restoration**: Create tools for restoring and enhancing old or damaged audio recordings.
 - **Interactive Audio Experiences**: Build applications that provide immersive audio experiences, such as interactive storytelling and virtual reality audio.

-Check out the [Getting Started Guide](./audio/) for a step-by-step walkthrough of using the Adobe Pro Audio APIs.
+Check out the [Getting Started Guide](./audio/) for a step-by-step walkthrough of using the Adobe Audio APIs.

-## Adobe Pro Video APIs
+## Adobe Video APIs

 <InlineAlert slots="text" />

-The Adobe Pro Video APIs are currently in private beta, with plans to be released soon.
+The Adobe Video APIs are currently in private beta, with plans to be released soon.

-While the Pro Audio APIs are currently available and offer robust audio editing capabilities, the Pro Video APIs are on the horizon and promise equally powerful video editing functionalities.
+While the Adobe Audio APIs are currently available and offer robust audio editing capabilities, the Video APIs are on the horizon and promise equally powerful video editing functionalities.

-Stay tuned for the upcoming release of the Pro Video APIs to expand your multimedia development toolkit further.
+Stay tuned for the upcoming release of the Adobe Video APIs to expand your multimedia development toolkit further.

 ## Discover